infinum/react-nuts-and-bolts/packages/use-merge-refs/README.md

 # Credits

-`testUtils` is maintained and sponsored by [Infinum](https://www.infinum.com).
+`useMergeRefs` is maintained and sponsored by [Infinum](https://www.infinum.com).

 <p align="center">